mikechambers/mikechambers.github.io/source/_posts/2009-10-05-max-session-update-flash-for-iphone-q-and-a.markdown

 ---

-Just a quick note, but my Max session for Wednesday morning, at ( 9:30 AM) titled &#8220;Secret Session : Flash&#8221; is now an open Q and A with the Flash Player and AIR teams to talk about creating applications for the iPhone with Flash.
+Just a quick note, but my Max session for Wednesday morning, at ( 9:30 AM) titled "Secret Session : Flash" is now an open Q and A with the Flash Player and AIR teams to talk about creating applications for the iPhone with Flash.